sparkflows/sparkflows-docs/docs/aws/admin-guide/glue-integration/aws-connection.rst

 .. figure:: ../../../_assets/aws/glue/vpc.png
    :alt: aws
-   :width: 60%
+   :width: 50%

 2. On the next screen, click on the Allocate button.
 An Elastic IP address is created which you will use for the NAT Gateway when creating the VPC.

-3. Enter Connection name as dojoconnection.
-Select Network as the Connection type and click on the Next button.
+3. Enter Connection name as ``dojoconnection``.
+Select ``Network`` as the Connection type and click on the Next button.

 .. figure:: ../../../_assets/aws/glue/ip_pool.png
    :alt: aws
-   :width: 60%
+   :width: 50%

 3. On the VPC Management Console click on the Launch VPC Wizard button.

 .. figure:: ../../../_assets/aws/glue/vpc_wizard.png
    :alt: aws
-   :width: 60%
+   :width: 50%

 4. On the next screen, select VPC with Public and Private Subnets choice and click on the Select button.

 .. figure:: ../../../_assets/aws/glue/vpc_configuration.png
    :alt: aws
-   :width: 60%
+   :width: 50%

-5. On the next screen, enter GlueVPC as the VPC Name and select the Elastic IP address (created in the previous steps) for the Elastic IP Allocation ID field.
+5. On the next screen, enter ``GlueVPC`` as the VPC Name and select the Elastic IP address (created in the previous steps) for the Elastic IP Allocation ID field.
 Keep the rest of the values as default and click on the Create VPC button.

 .. figure:: ../../../_assets/aws/glue/vpc_public.png
    :alt: aws
-   :width: 60%
+   :width: 50%

 6. The VPC will be created in a couple of minutes.
 Please wait for it to finish.
 You will use VPC private subnet and the default security group, later, to create ENI to call the REST API using AWS Glue Connection.

 Create IAM Role
 ------------

-You, now, create an Amazon IAM Role which the AWS Glue Job will use for the authorization to perform the task.
+Now, you need to create an Amazon IAM Role which the AWS Glue Job will use for the authorization to perform the task.

 1. Go to the IAM Management Console.
 Click on the Roles menu item in the left and then click on the Create role button.

 .. figure:: ../../../_assets/aws/glue/roles.png
    :alt: aws
-   :width: 60%
+   :width: 50%

 2. Select Glue as the AWS Service on the next screen and click the Next: Permissions button.

 .. figure:: ../../../_assets/aws/glue/aws_glue_1.PNG
    :alt: aws
-   :width: 60%
+   :width: 50%

-3. On the next screen, select AdministratorAccess as the policy and click on the Next: Tags button.
+3. On the next screen, select ``AdministratorAccess`` as the policy and click on the Next: Tags button.
 In actual production use, you will not use administrative access permission.

 .. figure:: ../../../_assets/aws/glue/role_admin.png
    :alt: aws
-   :width: 60%
+   :width: 50%

 4. On the next screen, click on the Next: Review button.